BruhfessorX/cybercraft5e/docs/game-master/city-zones.md

 A cracked rift in the megacity’s foundation, where the Veil’s energy bleeds into the streets.
 - **Vibe:** Half-ruined, half-rebuilt; reality bends in strange ways.
 - **Security:** None reliable — only desperate cults and scavenger crews.
 - **Hooks:** Hunt down an escaped Veil creature; salvage tech twisted by eldritch power; rescue someone lost to a temporal fold.
+- **Faction Presence:** Cult of the Glass Eye (major), scavenger crews (minor), Black Ledger mercenaries (freelance).
+- **Danger Rating:** ★★★★☆ — Unstable reality, eldritch hazards, and fanatic cultists.
+- **Notable NPCs:**
+  - **Prophet Vire** — Cult leader who claims to speak to “what waits beyond.”
+  - **Gerrik Holt** — Veteran scavenger with maps to unstable zones.
+- **GM Notes:** Best for horror-tinged expeditions, artifact retrieval, or survival under supernatural pressure.

 ---